mhweiner/autorel/docs/configuration-options.md

 ### githubToken

-The GitHub token to use for creating the release.
-If not provided, it will use the `GITHUB_TOKEN` environment variable.
-This is only used if `skipRelease` is `false`.
+The GitHub token to use for creating releases on GitHub.

+- If not provided, autorel will use the `GITHUB_TOKEN` environment variable
+- This is only used if `skipRelease` is `false`
+- The token needs the `repo` scope to create releases

+**For GitHub Actions:** The `GITHUB_TOKEN` is automatically provided by GitHub Actions, so you typically don't need to set this.

+- CLI: `--github-token <token>`
+- Example: `--github-token ghp_xxxxxxxxxxxx`
+- Argument: `githubToken: string`
+- Default: `process.env.GITHUB_TOKEN`

 ### breakingChangeTitle (YAML/library only)